wanjee/ShuweeAdminBundle/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/wanjee/shuwee-admin-bundle.svg?style=flat-square)](https://packagist.org/packages/wanjee/shuwee-admin-bundle)

+ShuweeAdminBundle is part of Shuwee project.
+It is the administration part of the project.

 Shuwee name comes from a Lakota word : čhuwí.
 It's defined as the upper back of the body.
+It is aimed to manage single page applications.

 ## Install